envoyHS/Project_1/README.md

+# Baby's first time series model

-# This is my first toe dip into a time series model
+  This is my first toe dip into a time series model

   #  Things I am still working on: